sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

-- Check connectivity with Gitserver or GitServer logs
+- Check repo-updater`s connectivity with gitserver and gitserver logs
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json